boostercloud/booster/packages/rocket-batch-file-process-aws-infrastructure/README.md

 This Lambda function will

 - Split the source file in smaller chunks.
 The chunk size is defined by the user as input parameter of the rocket.
-- Persist the new formed chunk in the Staging Bucket.
+- Persist the new formed chunk file in the Staging Bucket.
 - Persist a new event (containing fileUri and fileSize) for each chunk in the Event Store.

+Then, for every chunk file dropped in the Staging rocket a new Lambda function will be triggered that will:

+- Read each chunk file line by line and persist a new event in the Events Store for each row

+This event is defined in the Booster application and can be consumed from the Event Handler for any kind of processing.
+You drop your file, and you implement your logic based on an event representing a line of the file.

-**Disclaimer:** As of now the rocket can only process CSV files.
+*Disclaimer: Currently the rocket supports CSV and jsonl files.*
 ## Usage

 Install this package as a dependency in your Booster project.